 For your sales development reps (SDRs) to hit their goals, they need to reach out to prospects with a regular cadence.
 For the unfamiliar, a sales cadence is a scheduled series of actions that dictate when and how reps reach out to prospects.
+Of course when starting out building a sales playbook, working from good sales cadence examples is key.
 The two major mistakes that salespeople make is not reaching out enough, and reaching out in the wrong way.
 Depending on the sales organization, a sales cadence should include phone calls, emails, social media activities, or all of the above.
 Sales managers should create a defined contact schedule to ensure that reps follow the necessary steps to accelerate leads through the buying process.

 How Many Touch Points Should Be in Your Sales Cadence?

-So, how often should sales reps reach out to leads?
+So, how often should sales reps reach out to leads with a sales sequence?
 While there is no standard rule, most sales reps give up far too soon.
 Hubspot found that the average rep only calls leads 1.3 times before giving up.
 That’s definitely not enough, since we’ve found it routinely takes up to eight attempts for SDRs to make contact with a lead.
 Sales Hacker CEO Max Altschuler recommends 10 touches (see more on that below).
 Generally after about eight touch points, your SDR’s time might be better spent chasing other leads.